Media Play

-Media Play was a chain of retail stores founded in 1992 by Musicland that sold VHS, DVDs, music, electronics, toys, video games, anime, books, and board games similar to Hastings Entertainment, 2nd and Charles, and Half Price Books.
+Media Play was a chain of retail stores founded in 1992 by Musicland that sold VHS, DVDs, laserdiscs, music, electronics, toys, video games, anime, books, and board games similar to Hastings Entertainment, 2nd and Charles, and Half Price Books.
 Each store contained full book, movie, music, and video game sections under one roof.
 At their height, they operated 72 stores in 19 states with 2,000 employees.
 The first store opened in Rockford, Illinois, in 1992.
 Hundreds of stores were slated to be opened, but only 89 ever were.
 Media Play opened stores from 1992 to 2000.

 Their Replay program was a loyalty program that allowed members to earn points for purchases which could earn members gift certificates.
 The same Replay card also worked at Sam Goody and Suncoast Motion Picture Company stores.